Fermionic signal of vacuum polarization in strong laser fields: vacuum birefringence and dichroism

-Furthermore, the VB effect arises due to the net contribution of the $\alpha$-order loop process and the PP tree process (with partial cancellation).
-In our simulation, the VB is realized by rotation of the photon polarization vector in $(\xi_1,\xi_2)$ plane at each step \cite{torgrimsson2021loops,bragin2017high,dinu2014vacuum}:
+The term $P_{\text{VB}}$ in the loop contribution is associated with the real part of the polarization operator.
+It induces a retarded phase between the polarization components along the basis $\mathbf{\hat{e}}_1$ and $\mathbf{\hat{e}}_2$, resulting in a rotation between $\xi_1$ and $\xi_2$, and in this way contributing to VB.
+The full VB effect arises due to the net contribution of the $\alpha$-order loop process and the pair-production tree process (with partial cancellation).
+In our simulation, the VB is realized by rotation of the photon polarization vector in $(\xi_1,\xi_2)$ plane at each step \cite{torgrimsson2021loops,bragin2017high,dinu2014vacuum}, see Eq.~(\ref{average}):

 where $\varphi =\frac{\alpha m^{2}}{\omega^{2}}\Delta t\int d\varepsilon\frac{\textrm{Gi}'\left(\xi\right)}{\xi}$, with $\xi=1/ [\delta (1-\delta )\chi_{\gamma} ]^{2/3}$, $\delta=\varepsilon/\omega$, and Gi$'(x)$ the Scorer prime function.